 President & CEO: Kimberly Lindlof

-Rick Hopper, Charlie Gaunce, Rick Whalen, Sara Barry, Tom Davis, Shawn Michaud, Jill Huard,
+Rick Hopper, Rick Whalen, Linanne Gaunce, Rick Barry, Shawn Michaud,

 • Include membership receivables/other accts. receivable in monthly reports or as needed.

-• Review pool of candidates for board & executive board positions to present to members.
+• Review candidates for board and executive board positions to present to members by August/September.

 • Fund KV Transit.